data-8/Gofer-Grader/docs/using.md

    This will run the tests in `q1.py` with the student's current environment, and provide interactive results.

+Click [here](GoferDemo.zip) for a demo file of a lab notebook and test suite.

 ## Drop-in replacement for okpy